Frederick Dull was born on Jan. 29, 1819 or Oct. 5, 1818 in Somerset County, PA, the son of George and Christina (Younkin) Dull.

 Son Frederick "Wilson" (or "F.W.")
 Dull (1860-1943) was born on Nov.
 11, 1860 in Lower Turkeyfoot Township.

 On Dec.
-19, 1886, he was wed to Candace Lichliter (1861-1936), daughter of John and Nancy (King) Lichliter.
-(Candace lost her father at a young age, and her mother remarried to Elijah Conn, producing some confusion over the identity of her father.)
+19, 1886, he was wedded to a cousin, Candace Lichliter (1861-1936), daughter of John and Nancy (King) Leichliter.
+(Candace lost her father at a young age, and her mother remarried to Elijah Conn, producing some confusion over the identity of Candace's father and her maiden name.)
 Rev. T. Woods officiated at their wedding ceremony, held at Kingwood.
 Both groom and bride were age 25 at the time of their nuptials, and Wilson's occupation was farming.